 Things to Know About Your Southeast Asian Customers

 South-East Asia is basically a geographical entity rather than a homogenous block.
 All South East Asian counties, with the exception of Thailand, have experienced periods of colonialism and post-colonial violence.
-They also have experienced quite different pre-colonial histories with civilisations recorded as having existed for millennia.
-Languages are spoken, religions and cultures, types of government, levels of economic development and actual size of landmass and population vary widely, making it genuinely challenging to come to any generalisations about doing business in this part of the world.
+They also have experienced quite different pre-colonial histories with civilizations recorded as having existed for millennia.
+Languages are spoken, religions and cultures, types of government, levels of economic development, and actual size of landmass and population vary widely, making it genuinely challenging to come to any generalizations about doing business in this part of the world.

 The Philippines, closer to Japan than any other part of South East Asia, has had a colonial background belonging to Spain and the U.S. and with Myanmar and Cambodia is probably one of the poorest of the ASEAN nations, with many Filipinos having migrated right around the world.